-- 1. Notice of every motion, other than a motion which under Standing Order 18.2 may be moved without notice, shall be given in writing (which includes electronic correspondence) signed by the member or members of the council giving the notice, to the Chief Executive not later than at least ten clear days before the next Meeting of the council.
-The motion will be dated and time stamped by the Democratic Services Department.
-The motion must be clear in meaning otherwise it shall be rejected until such time as it is resubmitted in clear language, and not later than ten clear days before the meeting. - 2.
-A motion shall be rejected if the wording or nature of the motion is considered unlawful or improper. - 3.
-All notices shall be dated and numbered as received, and entered in a register to be kept for that purpose.
-This register shall be open to inspection by every member of council. - 4.
-Notices of motion shall be entered by the Chief Executive in their proper place in the Summons Paper in the order in which they are received. - 5.
-If a motion set out in the Summons is not moved either by a member who gave notice, or by some other member on his/her behalf, it shall, unless postponed by consent of the council, be treated as withdrawn and shall not be moved without fresh notice. - 6.
-If a notice of motion fails to be considered at a meeting of the council, such notice of motion will only be included on the Summons Paper for the following meeting if submitted in writing to the Chief Executive by the member concerned not later than seven clear days, at least, before the council meeting. - 7.
-Any notice of motion which fails to be considered at two consecutive meetings will not be accepted for inclusion on the Summons Paper for a period of six months from the date of the second meeting at which the matter has failed to be considered.
+- (3) Notices of motion will be limited to a maximum of 41 (1 per Member) in any calendar year, commencing January 2020. - (4) A motion shall be rejected if the wording or nature of the motion is considered unlawful or improper. - (5) All notices shall be dated and numbered as received, and entered in a register to be kept for that purpose.
+This register shall be open to inspection by every Member of the Council.

-18.2 Without Notice
+- (6) Notices of motion shall be entered by the Chief Executive in their proper place in the Summons Paper in the order in which they are received. - (7) If a motion set out in the Summons is not moved either by a Member who gave notice, or by some other Member on his/her behalf, it shall, unless postponed by consent of the Council, be treated as withdrawn and shall not be moved without fresh notice. - (8) If a notice of motion fails to be considered at a meeting of the Council, such notice of motion will only be included on the Summons Paper for the following meeting if submitted in writing to the Chief Executive by the Member concerned not later than seven clear days, at least, before the Council meeting. - (9) Any notice of motion which fails to be considered at two consecutive meetings will not be accepted for inclusion on the Summons Paper for a period of six months from the date of the second meeting at which the matter has failed to be considered. - 18.2 Without Notice

-The following motions may be moved without notice (any proposal should be seconded before discussion):
+The following motions may be moved without notice (any proposal should be seconded before discussion) -

-- 1. to appoint a Chairperson of the meeting at which the motion is moved; - 2. in relation to the accuracy of the minutes; - 3. to change the order of business in the agenda; - 4. to refer something to an appropriate body or individual; - 5. to appoint a committee or members thereof arising from an item on the summons for the meeting; - 6. to receive reports or adoption of recommendations of committees or officers and any resolutions flowing from them; - 7. to withdraw a motion: - 8 to amend a motion - 9. to proceed to the next business: - 10. that the question be now put; - 11. to adjourn a debate; - 12. to adjourn a meeting; - 13. to suspend Standing Orders, in accordance with Standing Order 29.1; (qualified majority required); - 14. to exclude the public and press in accordance with section 42 of of the 2014 Act: - 15. to not hear further a member named under Standing Order 23.3 or exclude them from the meeting under Standing Order 23.4.
+- a) to appoint a Chairperson of the meeting at which the motion is moved in relation to the accuracy of the minutes - b) to change the order of business in the agenda; - c) to refer something to an appropriate body or individual - d) to appoint a Committee or Members thereof arising from an item on the summons for the meeting - e) to receive reports or adoption of recommendations of Committees or officers and any resolutions flowing from them - f) to withdraw a motion - g) to amend a motion - h) to proceed to the next business - i) that the question be now put - j) to adjourn a debate - k) to adjourn a meeting - I) to suspend Standing Orders, in accordance with Standing Order 29.1;(qualified majority required) - m) to exclude the public and press in accordance with section 42 of the 2014 Act - n) to not hear further a Member named under Standing Order 23.3 or to exclude them from the meeting under Standing Order 23.4

-SECTION 4 - AMENDMENTS
+SECTION FOUR - AMENDMENTS